mathieucaroff/user-yum.sh/README.md

 export LD_LIBRARY_PATH="$L:$ROOT_D/usr/lib:$ROOT_D/usr/lib64"
 ```

-Tips: You can source it using process substitution if you like:
+Tip: You can source it using process substitution if you like:

 ```sh
 source <(cd user-yum.sh/ && make environment)